Software Development — Custom Software, Web Apps and Architecture 2026

 Legacy modernization

-Strangler Fig, Anti-Corruption Layer and branch-by-abstraction in practice.
+Strangler Fig, Anti-Corruption Layer and Branch by Abstraction in practice.

-Testing strategy for the mid-market
+Testing strategy for mid-sized companies

-Test pyramid, tools and sensible coverage targets per test class.
+The test pyramid, tools and sensible coverage targets per test class.

 PWA vs native